 The most recent incident came late Sunday afternoon, when officers responded to a report of a man armed with a gun near Ascot Elementary School.

-"As the officers approached the male to initiate a pedestrian stop, the male turned and pointed a handgun at the officers," Los Angeles police Chief Charlie Beck said Monday.
+“As the officers approached the male to initiate a pedestrian stop, the male turned and pointed a handgun at the officers,” Beck said.

 That’s when police shot and killed the man.
 He later died at a nearby hospital.